Bird watching is a favorite pastime on the ranch and brings all of us so much joy.

 Their songs are the bugle call "that spring has arrived."
 To think of it being silenced is heart wrenching.

 There is no doubt that preserving the breeding ground habitat for prairie ground-nesting birds is essential to their survival.
-So, if you see a lost or confused bird looking for good place to raise its family, send them our way, we've got room... as long as the buffalo keep marching on.
+So, if you see a lost or confused bird looking for good place to raise its family, send them our way, we've got room... as long as the buffalo keep roaming on.